War of Southern Queensland: Upper Brisbane–Lockyer campaign (1843–1846)

 Squatters attack on an Indigenous camp c.1843; Likely a scene of the 'Storming of the Rosewood'.

 The first major theatre opened in 1843 when Multuggerah, the son of Old Moppy, led coordinated ambushes along dray routes crossing the Great Dividing Range.
 On 12 September 1843, their forces attacked supply convoys in the Battle of One Tree Hill near Toowoomba, halting traffic between the Darling Downs and the coast and forcing settlers to abandon the range route.

-After the battle, Multuggerah’s forces withdrew to the Rosewood Scrub, from which they continued to raid and besiege outlying stations for three years.
+After the battle, Multuggerah's forces withdrew to the Rosewood Scrub, from which they continued to raid and besiege outlying stations for three years.
 Settlers constructed a small redoubt at Rosewood Homestead, reportedly manned in shifts by local volunteers.
 In 1846 a large colonial force of settlers and police attacked the stronghold in what was called the Storming of the Rosewood, killing Multuggerah and many of his followers.

-In order to secure the range route, in late 1843 Stephen Simpson ordered the 99th Regiment to establish Fort Helidon; it was a military barracks and stone redoubt on the road linking Ipswich and the Darling Downs.
+To secure the range route, in late 1843 Stephen Simpson ordered the 99th Regiment to establish Fort Helidon; it was a military barracks and stone redoubt on the road linking Ipswich and the Darling Downs.
 It became the first permanent inland military post in Queensland and remained active until the end of the war.

 By the mid-1840s, many of the United Tribes in the Brisbane and Lockyer valleys had acquired small numbers of working muskets or fowling pieces, though ammunition was limited.
-Aboriginal people in the Brisbane and Lockyer districts obtained these firearms mainly through trade and theft: drays and stockmen’s huts were raided for old muskets, and some convicts or sawyers illegally bartered powder and shot for food or labour.
+Aboriginal people in the Brisbane and Lockyer districts obtained these firearms mainly through trade and theft: drays and stockmen's huts were raided for old muskets, and some convicts or sawyers illegally bartered powder and shot for food or labour.

 From 1843 to 1848 the upper Brisbane Valley was a stronghold of Aboriginal resistance.
 Raids at Wivenhoe, Rosewood, and along the Stanley River targeted isolated huts and supply lines.
-Following Multuggerah’s death, leadership passed to figures such as Dundalli and Jackey, who continued coordinated operations from the Blackall Ranges and Bunya country.
+Following Multuggerah's death, leadership passed to figures such as Dundalli and Jackey, who continued coordinated operations from the Blackall Ranges and Bunya country.